gongahkia/put/README.md

 # PUT

 A simple terminal text editor written in Python using the [curses module](https://docs.python.org/3/howto/curses.html).
+Allows for simple input with keyboard with no cursor movement.